DOliana/dewpoint-ventilator/README.md

 - `BASETOPIC/config/minHumidityForcedVentilation`:  if the humidity inside is above this value, the ventilator will be turned on periodically to prevent mold
 - `BASETOPIC/config/maxHoursWithoutForcedVentilation`: after this time, the ventilator will be turned on for at least `overrideVentilationMinutes` minutes
 - `BASETOPIC/config/forcedVentilationMinutes`: amount of minutes to override the ventilation status
+- `BASETOPIC/condig/reference_temp_diff_threshold`: difference between the reference temperature and the outside temperature at which the reference temperature is used

 ### log topics